 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard establishes a right-ofuse model that requires a lessee to record an asset and liability on the balance sheet for all leases with terms longer than twelve months.
 This standard is effective for fiscal years beginning after December 31, 2021.
-The Foundation is currently evaluating the impact of the new standard on its financial statements.
+Effective July 1, 2022, the Foundation adopted the new lease accounting guidance.
+See Note 11.